 HM Revenue and Customs can offer a number of career options and opportunities for graduates, including specialist advisory work and management positions.
 It may also be possible to spend some time outside the department, for example on secondment to a private organisation or, on rare occasions, secondment to the European Commission.
 In addition, there are many opportunities for Revenue-trained staff in the private sector.

-If you would like to know anything about Inspector of Taxes that does not appear on Hotcourses, further information can be found below.
-HM Revenue and Customs
+If you would like to learn more about becoming a tax inspector that does not appear on Hotcourses, further information can be found below.

 Civil Service Careers